Affiliate links on Android Authority may earn us a commission. Learn more.

 That said, certain governments and ISPs can employ a technique known as deep packet inspection (DPI) to learn which networks you connect to.
 This in turn allows them to guess whether or not you’re using a VPN.
 Thankfully, your data stays private since the majority of VPNs use encryption.

-Not really.
-Streaming services aren’t fond of VPNs, and using one can break the terms of service.
-Additionally, streaming companies like Netflix and BBC have caught onto these practices and often combat them by blocking commonly used virtual private network services.
+Yes, but not always.
+Streaming services aren’t fond of VPNs, and using one goes against their terms of service.
+Additionally, some companies like Netflix and BBC have caught onto these practices and often combat them by blocking commonly used virtual private network services.

 That is a tricky question, because the law is different in every country, even in every state, city, or county.
 That said, VPNs aren’t illegal to use in the United States, as long as you don’t use them to do anything illegal.